 \subsubsection{Key steps of the NCT algorithm}

-The proposed algorithm takes mainly six elements as inputs. \begin{itemize} \item The sample $V$, which collects for each unit $ik$ the individual treatment assignment status $\Wik$, the observed outcome $Y_{ik}$ and a vector of characteristics $\vXik$; \item The network information, which is fully described by the global adjacency matrix $\boldsymbol{A}$, including the cluster-specific blocks $\boldsymbol{A}_k$; \item The specification of the exposure mapping function $g(\cdot)$ which together with the adjacency matrix and possibly covariate matrix will be translated in the computation of the observed network exposure $G_{ik}$ for each unit; \item The experimental design which will determine the computation of the probabilities $\pi_{ik}(w,g)$ and $\pi_{ik}(w,g, w',g')$. \item The fifth aspect pertains to the weight $\omega_{w,g,w'g'} $for each causal effect; \item The specification of the two parameters: \textsl{maximum depth}, that is the maximum depth of the tree, and the \textsl{minimum size}, that is the minimum number of units falling in each exposure condition $(w,g)$ in each leaf. \end{itemize} After some preliminary steps, the algorithm consists of two main phases.
-The first phase is focused on the selection of the partition, i.e. the tree, while the second phase is concerned with the estimation of causal effects and returns point estimates and standard errors of the conditional average causal effects, for all the comparisons of interest and within each leaf of the detected partition.
+The proposed algorithm takes mainly six elements as inputs: \begin{enumerate} \item the sample $V$, which collects for each unit $ik$ the individual treatment assignment status $\Wik$, the observed outcome $Y_{ik}$ and a vector of characteristics $\vXik$; \item the network information, which is fully described by the global adjacency matrix $\boldsymbol{A}$, including the cluster-specific blocks $\boldsymbol{A}_k$; \item the specification of the exposure mapping function $g(\cdot)$ which, together with the adjacency matrix and possibly covariate matrix, will be translated in the computation of the observed network exposure $G_{ik}$ for each unit; \item the experimental design which will determine the computation of the probabilities $\pi_{ik}(w,g)$ and $\pi_{ik}(w,g, w',g')$; \item the weight $\omega_{w,g,w'g'} $for each causal effect; \item the specification of the two parameters: \textsl{maximum depth}, that is the maximum depth of the tree, and the \textsl{minimum size}, that is the minimum number of units falling in each exposure condition $(w,g)$ in each leaf. \end{enumerate} After some preliminary steps, the algorithm consists of two main steps.
+The first step is focused on the selection of the partition, i.e. the tree, while the second step is concerned with the estimation of causal effects and returns point estimates and standard errors of the conditional average causal effects, for all the comparisons of interest and within each leaf of the detected partition.
 We report below the key steps of the NCT algorithm: